Juninho (footballer, born 1999)

-Edimar Ribeiro da Costa Junior (born 26 February 1999), commonly known as Juninho, is a Brazilian footballer who plays as a forward for Bahraini side Al-Najma on loan from Bulgarian club CSKA 1948 II.
+Edimar Ribeiro da Costa Junior (born 26 February 1999), commonly known as Juninho, is a Brazilian footballer who plays as a forward for Bahraini side Al-Muharraq.

 International career

 Juninho was called up to the Brazil under-20 squad for the 2017 Toulon Tournament.
 He made his first appearance as a second half substitute for Gabriel Novaes in a 1–0 win over Indonesia.